Ireland & Scotland

-Approximately $5,520 per person from Baton Rouge
+$7,899 per person from Baton Rouge

-Led by Wayne Barnes
+Led by CC McCarstle

-Day 1- Saturday, July 30 – Fly from Baton Rouge (or other home airports) for overnight flight to Ireland’s capital, Dublin.
+Day 1- Saturday, July 29 – Fly from Baton Rouge (or other home airports) for overnight flight to Ireland’s capital, Dublin.

-Day 2 - Sunday, July 31 - Dublin, Ireland – Morning arrival in Dublin.
+Day 2 - Sunday, July 30 - Dublin, Ireland – Morning arrival in Dublin.
 Visit the historic Hill of Tara, an ancient ceremonial and burial site.
 Then back to Dublin and check into our hotel for 2 nights.

-Day 3 - Monday, Aug.
-1 - Dublin – Morning guided sightseeing including world famous St. Patrick’s Cathedral, Phoenix Park &
+Day 3 - Monday, July.
+31 - Dublin – Morning guided sightseeing including world famous St. Patrick’s Cathedral, Phoenix Park &

 Trinity College with eight-century Book of Kells (bible) and magnificent old library.

 Day 4 - Tuesday, Aug.
-2 - Killarney – Today we motor coach across southern Ireland to Blarney Castle, where we will have the
+1 - Killarney – Today we motor coach across southern Ireland to Blarney Castle, where we will have the

 opportunity to kiss the famous Blarney Stone which bestows the gift of eloquence.
 Then on to scenic Killarney for two nights.

 Day 5 - Wednesday, Aug.
-3 - Killarney – Today we embark on Ireland’s most popular scenic drive – the Ring of Kerry.
+2 - Killarney – Today we embark on Ireland’s most popular scenic drive – the Ring of Kerry.
 This circular tour will reveal constantly changing vistas of mountains, open Atlantic Ocean, beaches and cliffs.
 We drive through the remote towns of Cahersiveen and Waterville and return through the colorful village of Sneem.
 At Moll’s Gap stop to view the three lakes with the mountains and town in the background.

 Day 6 - Thursday, Aug.
-4 - Ennis – Today another beautiful drive – the Dingle Peninsula, one of the most majestic coastal routes in the world.
+3 - Ennis – Today another beautiful drive – the Dingle Peninsula, one of the most majestic coastal routes in the world.
 Spectacular views of the Atlantic, charming coastal villages, ancient stone huts (beehive), sight of movies such as “Ryan’s

 Daughter” and “Far and Away”.
 Visit the thatched roof Adare, perhaps Ireland’s most beautiful village.
 Overnight in the Ennis area.